trychlos/pwix-accounts-manager/README.md

     Arguments to be passed to above `clientUpdateFn`, defaulting to none.

+- `closeAfterNew`

+    Whether the 'new account' dialog should be closed after having successfully created a new account, defaulting to `true`.

+    When `false`, the 'new account' dialog is cleared after successful creation, and can be reused to define other new accounts.

 - `feedNow`

     Whether the class should subscribe to the `all` publication to feed its internal list as soon as it is instanciated, defaulting to `true`.